HL7/fhir-for-fair/input/pagecontent/index.md

 ### Scope

 This guide aims to provide guidance on how HL7 FHIR can be used for supporting **FAIR health data** implementation and assessment.
-This project is intended to be the result of an active collaboration between the RDA and HL7 communities.
+Other kinds of health-related artefacts, as clinical guidelines, algorithms, software, models are out of scope.

 ### What does FAIR mean?